Frequently Asked Questions

 General information only.
 All answers on this page are plain-English summaries for guidance purposes and do not constitute legal advice.
 Always consult a qualified solicitor or housing law specialist for advice specific to your circumstances.

-Section 21 of the Housing Act 1988 is the 'no-fault' eviction notice that allowed landlords to end a tenancy without giving any reason.
-It is permanently abolished on 1 May 2026 — the commencement date for Phase 1 of the Renters' Rights Act 2025.
-From that date, no new Section 21 notices can be served.
+Section 21 of the Housing Act 1988 was the 'no-fault' eviction notice that allowed landlords to end a tenancy without giving any reason.
+It was permanently abolished on 1st May 2026 — the commencement date for Phase 1 of the Renters' Rights Act 2025.
+Since that date, no new Section 21 notices can be served.
 Every possession claim must instead cite a specific legal ground under the reformed Section 8 system.

 Yes — landlords retain the right to recover possession of their property.
 The reformed Section 8 grounds provide a comprehensive route to possession when there is a valid legal reason.
 These include grounds for rent arrears, anti-social behaviour, breach of tenancy conditions, the landlord wishing to sell the property, or the landlord or a close family member needing to move in.
 The process requires a court possession order in most cases.